-The Board does not have any gender diversity policies and targets or any set measures to meet any target.
-Nevertheless, the Group is an equal opportunity employer and all appointments and employments are based strictly on merits and are not driven by any racial or gender bias.
+The Board does not have any gender, ethnicity and age diversity policies and targets or any set measures to meet any target.
+Nevertheless, the Group is an equal opportunity employer and all appointments and employments are based strictly on merits and are not driven by any racial, gender, ethnicity or age bias.